GI X-ray Examinations

 - Generally you can resume your usual activities and normal diet immediately.

 - The barium given during the test may cause constipation, so a laxative or enema might be prescribed after the test.

-- The barium enema given during the lower GI test may cause you to feel week or dizzy.
+- The barium enema given during the lower GI test may cause you to feel weak or dizzy.

 - It is normal for your stool to have a white or light color for up to three days after the test.

 When to call your doctor

 After the test, call your doctor if you have: